JamBelg/Time-Series-Forecasting-with-R/README.md

 </br>The table is in descending order by RSQ.
 We can see that:</br>
 - Random forest model is the best model with 80%</br>
 - Boosted prophet offer a better RSQ than prophet<br/>
-</br>Once the model is selected, we can apply it to predict the future.
+</br>Once the model is chosen, we can apply it to make prediction on new data.
+This is similar to making prediction on test dataset to evaluate the model except that we eill use the modeltime_forecast this time.
+You can change the period of forecast via the parameter h (3 months in this tutorial).

 ```
 # 3 months prediction